vkareh/collagen/README.md

 Collagen has several default views:

-* `App.bones.js` gives Collagen client-side routing capabilities/
+* `App.bones.js` gives Collagen client-side routing capabilities.
 * `Collagen.bones.js` is the basic top-level view from which you will extend your own.
 It provides initialization of the `App` view and active menu tracking.
 * `Error.bones.js` is a basic error display page.
 * `Page.bones.js` is a default page renderer that can be used for displaying basic templates that do not need their own complex view.